 All the information on the ixo blockchain is publicly available through the ixo Explorer.
 This data includes the project information, stats regarding the project, the stakeholders of the project and the structure of data being captured against the project.
 All actual claim data is stored in the Project Datastore.

 Much of the data that is captured within a claim is highly sensitive in nature.
 This data might have specific regulator requirements such as GDPR or maybe the data may not reside outside certain geographical boundaries.
 In order to comply with this and to also put the data into the hands of the owners of the project we have created the concept of independent data stores for each project.

 The ixo Blockchain keeps a link to the location of these project data stores and provides services to the project data that are governed by cryptographic access controls.

 In general update requests are created and signed on the front end using our keysafe which holds the private keys for the user.
-The request with it's signature portion is then passed to the Project Datastore (PDS) when it is processed and the results is then ledgered onto the ixo blockchain with hash references back to the original transaction on the PDS.
-The block containing the request is then processed on the ixo blockchain and the ixo Explorer the synchs this block to the current system state.
+The request with its signature portion is then passed to the Project Datastore (PDS) when it is processed and the results are then ledgered onto the ixo blockchain with hash references back to the original transaction on the PDS.
+The block containing the request is then processed on the ixo blockchain and the ixo Explorer syncs this block to the current system state.

-When reading publicly availably data a REST call is made to the ixo Explorer that contains the current state of the the blockchain.
-If private information needs to be accessed than a signed request is submitted to the PDS which will respond with the data if the the signature and capabilities of the user adhere to the policies for that data.
+When reading publicly availably data a REST call is made to the ixo Explorer which contains the current state of the blockchain.
+If private information needs to be accessed then a signed request is submitted to the PDS which will respond with the data if the the signature and capabilities of the user adhere to the policies for that data.